Geomagnetic Storm Tracker

 Loading Kp forecast from NOAA...

-Kp Index — 27-Day Outlook
+Kp Index: 27-Day Outlook

 NOAA's predicted maximum Kp per day based on solar rotation recurrence.
 Kp 5+ = storm conditions.

-18 MAY
+18 AUG

 19